reselbob/k8sdemos/secrets/readme.md

 secret-env-pod   1/1     Running   0          47s
 ```

-**Step 9:** See if the secret "stuck" by using the command set, `kubectl exec` to list the values
+**Step 9:** See if the secret "stuck" by using the command set, `kubectl exec` to list the environment
-in the pod's container.
+variables assigned to ßthe pod's container.

 `kubectl exec -it secret-env-pod -- printenv`